-31.10 In July 2012, under the USD 2,000 million Global Medium Term Note (GMTN) Program (increased to USD 3,000 million in 2015), the Group had issued seven year fixed rate unsecured bonds of USD 500 million (AED 1,837 million), ten year fixed rate unsecured bonds in May 2014 of USD 500 million (AED 1,837 million) and additional USD 300 million (AED 1,102 million) as part of May 2014 issue in July 2016.
-The bonds carry coupon rates ranging from 4.75% to 5.25% per annum, payable every six months.
-The bonds issued in July 2012 are listed on London and NASDAQ Dubai, UAE Stock Exchanges and bonds issued in May 2014 are listed on NASDAQ Dubai, UAE and Irish Stock Exchanges.
+31.3.2 In July 2012, under the USD 2,000 million Global Medium Term Note (GMTN) Program (increased to USD 3,000 million in 2015), the Group issued seven year fixed rate unsecured bonds of USD 500 million, ten year fixed rate unsecured bonds in May 2014 of USD 500 million and additional USD 300 million as part of May 2014 issue in July 2016.
+The bonds issued in July 2012 were listed on London and NASDAQ Dubai, UAE Stock Exchange and bonds issued in May 2014 are listed on NASDAQ Dubai, UAE and Euronext Dublin.
 In addition the GMTN Program was originally listed on the London Stock Exchange in 2011.
-All subsequent updates have been listed on Irish Stock Exchange and on NASDAQ Dubai, UAE.
-Of the total amount raised under the GMTN Program, USD 375 million (2017: USD 625 million) is hedged by interest rate swaps and accordingly, carried at fair value.
+All subsequent updates have been listed on Euronext Dublin and on NASDAQ Dubai, UAE.
+Of the total amount raised under the GMTN Program, USD 375 million (2018: USD 375 million) is hedged by interest rate swaps and accordingly, carried at fair value.